The writing process starts with a writer’s inspiration. Read these writing quotes by famous authors to help your motivation.

 From the time you started writing, you must have experienced this idea void many times.

-I have to start my list of good writing quotes for writers with my favorite author.
+I have to start my list of great writing quotes by famous authors with my all-time favorite author.

 - “At the end of all this being-determined-to-be-a-jack-of-all-trades, I think I’m better off just sitting down and putting a hundred thousand words in a cunning order.” – Douglas Adams